BrewToolsDev/covidgrapher/README.md

 - Aternatively double-click `covidgrapher_gui.py` in Finder.

 #### Linux:
-- In Terminal / Shell navigate to the folder you extracted the zip to and run `python3 covidgrapher_gui.py`
+- In a terminal navigate to the folder you extracted the zip to and run `python3 covidgrapher_gui.py`
 - Alternatively double-click the included `gui.sh` file in a file browser.

 ### Disclaimer: